SarvarKh/ofn-wiki/Setting-up-Stripe-on-an-OFN-instance.md

 You should also take note of the `client_id`s that are provided in this section.
 You will need to use them to configure you OFN instance (Step 6).

 ### Step 4.
 Set up your Connect webhooks
-Stripe can communicate important information connected accounts via webhooks.
-The the moment, the OFN codebase has been configured to respond only to the most important webhook (deauthorisation of the platform by a connected account).
+Stripe can communicate important information about events that happen to connected accounts outside of the OFN via webhooks.
+At the moment, the OFN codebase has been configured to only listen for the most important webhook (deauthorisation of the platform by a connected account).
 This will allow the OFN to know about a disconnection request that is initiated from Stripe (rather than via the OFN).

 To set up this webhook, head to your Stripe Dashboard, click `API` from the side menu, and then click `Webhooks` from menu that appears near the top of the page.
 In the section titled `Endpoints receiving events from Connect applications`, click the `+ Add Endpoint` button.
 In the dialog that appears, enter the following for `URL to be called`: